 All models, all serial numbers

-The various models in the Smart-UPS product line all have the same audible alarms, and these audible alarms will be accompanied by a visual alarm (LED) as well.
+The various models in the Smart-UPS product line all have the same audible alarms, and these audible alarms will be accompanied by a visual alarm (LED) or LCD alert as well.
 Please see your Smart-UPS User's Manual for information on the UPS's visual indicators (LEDs).